 - The warranty that the goods are free of any charge.

 Key Differences Between Condition and Warranty

-The following are the major differences between condition and warranty
+The following are the major differences between condition and warranty in business law:

 - A condition is an obligation which requires being fulfilled before another proposition takes place.
 A warranty is a surety given by the seller regarding the state of the product.